An engraving of the Sadeler Maximus Circus from the 17th century

 Description

-"Remnants of Circus Maximus, which was named so due to its size, as it was larger than other circuses in Rome, and the aforementioned Circus was built solely for celebrating various kinds of games and hunts.
-Today, visible remains of the entire site can be seen, where people sat on the steps to watch the mentioned games, as shown on sign A. Sign B contained the prisons of sign C. There is an underground passage, a broken obelisk that was located in the middle of the aforementioned Circus D, and part of a lake, which currently serves to irrigate the garden running along E and the Aventine F, as well as the Palatine Hill."
-View from the series "Vestigi delle Antichità di Roma Tivoli Pozzuolo et altri luoghi," created by Sadeler based on the series by the Frenchman Stefano Du Pérac, using engraving and etching techniques, and in a smaller format on contemporary handmade paper.
-The work consists of 50 plates issued by Marco Sadeler in 1606 in Prague, a vibrant cultural center, under the same title "Vestigi delle Antichità di Roma" with the same descriptions as Du Pérac's work in Italian, without mentioning the inventor's name.
-Sadeler, the court engraver of Rudolf II, traveled to Germany and Italy, staying in Rome in 1593.
+"Remnants of Circus Maximus, which was named so due to its size, as it was larger than other circuses in Rome, and the aforementioned Circus was built solely for celebrating various types of games and hunts.
+Today, visible remains of the entire site can be seen, where people sat on the steps to watch the mentioned games, as shown on sign A. Sign B contained the prisons of sign C. There is an underground passage, a broken obelisk that was located in the middle of the aforementioned Circus D, and part of a lake, which is now used for watering the garden that runs along E and the Aventine F as well as the Palatine."
+View from the series "Vestigi delle Antichità di Roma Tivoli Pozzuolo et altri luoghi," created by Sadeler based on the series by the Frenchman Stefano Du Pérac, using engraving and etching techniques, in a smaller format on contemporary handmade paper.
+The work consists of 50 plates issued by Marco Sadeler in 1606 in Prague, a thriving cultural center, under the same title "Vestigi delle Antichità di Roma" with the same descriptions as Du Pérac's work in Italian, without mentioning the inventor's name.
+Sadeler, court engraver of Rudolf II, traveled to Germany and Italy, staying in Rome in 1593.
 However, his work also includes views of "...Tivoli, Pozzuolo, and other places," which are absent in Du Pérac's work (there are thirteen new plates), emphasizing the naturalistic aspect.
 The image is in perfect condition, with wide margins, framed in walnut.

 This is one of the most important iconographic repertoires for travel enthusiasts of the Grand Tour.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that have a specific character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It is a nod to history, the creation, and design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture is from the 19th century, during which the Biedermeier style was dominant.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-Everything originated from Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture originates from the period between the late 18th and early 19th centuries.
+It all stems from Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-The next style is Baroque, whose name derives from the Portuguese "barocco" – meaning an irregularly developed pearl.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a name derived from the Portuguese "barocco" — meaning irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also reflected an interest in mythology and ancient times, with supports and legs taking animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
+Lion paws, eagle heads — these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique suitable for your interior.
+This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 See catalog